Sanjeev-Kumar78/Sanjeev-Kumar78/Readme.md

 <h3 align="center">I'm a School Student & Developer as well as Tech-Enthusiast!!</h3>

 - 🌱 I’m currently learning **Python Data Structures and Algorithms**
-- I am a student, web designer, and developer.
-I am skilled in a variety of languages, including HTML, Python, CSS, and Photoshop.
-I also know Adobe Photoshop and love editing photos.
-My main interest is photography but also like to work with regular coding as well as web designing.
-Sanjeev Kumar

 <h2 align="left">Connect with me:</h2>